A Connecticut Nonprofit Organization dedicated to helping our first responders and veterans.

 Christopher M. McKee retired from over twenty-eight years of law enforcement service, most recently as Captain for the Town of Suffield, Connecticut Police Department, having been appointed in October 2016.
 Prior to this appointment, Christopher M. McKee served as a Police Lieutenant with twenty-four (24) years of service with the Windsor, Connecticut Police Department, serving a jurisdiction of over 29,000 residents.

 Captain McKee (Ret.) serves as an instructor providing professional development to police officers, juvenile court officials, youth mobile crisis clinicians, school faculty, and child welfare staff throughout the country on youth crisis intervention, de-escalation, communication techniques, and police-school relationships through the Crisis Intervention Team-Youth (CIT-Y) and the Adolescent Mental Health Training for School Resource Officers (AMHT-SRO) curricula of the National Center for Mental Health and Juvenile Justice, Policy Research Associates (PRA), and the National Association of School Resource Officers (NASRO).
-Captain McKee also serves as an instructor for both the Connecticut Alliance to Benefit Law Enforcement (CABLE) on CIT-Y and other youth mental health topics and the Connecticut Juvenile Justice Advisory Committee (CT JJAC) Effective Police Interactions with Youth and Effective School Staff Interactions with Students and Police curricula.
-Chris is in the process of completing his Master’s Degree in Leadership in Justice.
+Captain McKee also serves as an instructor for the Connecticut Juvenile Justice Advisory Committee (CT JJAC) Effective Police Interactions with Youth and Effective School Staff Interactions with Students and Police curricula.
+Chris completed his Master's of Science degree in Administration of Justice at Salve Regina University in 2022 and currently works at the University of Saint Joseph as the Associate Director of Public Safety.

 Iphone pics 705.JPG